AgentMC/Sao20/Translate/En/Part8.md

 Running around a thick tree, Tsukigake's keen nose caught something smelly, some rotten smell.

 A part of the ground surrounded by winding trees was dug out almost entirely.
 The black soil was cold, damp and sticky, unlike the soft soil of the flowerbed in the front of the Cathedral garden.
-The odor seemed to drift from the big hole, but even after inspecting the pit closely he couldn’t see anything at the bottom.
+The odor seemed to drift from the big hole, but even after inspecting the pit closely she couldn’t see anything at the bottom.

 "Ku-ru……"